 On the surface, both Brazil and Nigeria may seem like they have absolutely nothing in common, but if you look a little deeper, they have a lot more connections than you think!

 In the 16th century, an estimated 4.9 million African slaves were taken from their home countries and entered the Americas through Brazil during the transatlantic slave trade.
-Salvador, registered as a World Heritage site by UNESCO is the capital a Bahia (4th-largest Brazilian state) was a hub for the slave trade.
+Salvador, registered as a World Heritage site by UNESCO is the capital of Bahia (the 4th-largest Brazilian state) and was a hub for the slave trade.

 When you are lost and in pain, you want to connect to something that brings familiarity and comfort.
-Food and religion was a source of comfort in the midst of pain for the Afro-Brazilian slaves.
-I can’t even imagine what these slaves went through but I’m glad they found comfort and memories in the food that reminded them of the motherland, Africa.
+Food and religion were a source of comfort in the midst of pain for the Afro-Brazilian slaves.
+I can’t even imagine what these slaves went through but I’m glad they found comfort and memories in the food that reminded them of their motherland, Africa.

 Afro-Brazilian culture has always been resilient, now they rise in hope and freedom.